Noahffiliation/auto-watch-later/README.md

 docker-compose up --build
 ```

-**First run:** The script will display an OAuth authorization link.
-Open it in your browser to authorize access to YouTube.
+**First run:** The script detects the headless environment and switches to Device Flow.
+It displays a short URL (e.g. `https://www.google.com/device`) and a code to enter.
+Open the URL on any device (phone, PC), enter the code, and authorize access.
 The `token.pickle` will be saved in the `./data/` volume.

-**Subsequent runs:** The token is persisted in the `./data/` volume, the script runs directly without requiring new authentication.
+**Subsequent runs:** The token is persisted in the `./data/` volume — the script runs directly without requiring new authentication.

 ## Built Using <a name = "built_using"></a>